 Grady was not in the humour for any more talk tonight about the big play-off game against Coolderragh on Sunday.
 Relegation for the losers.

 The pain in his left ankle was worse than ever and the aching in his right knee was a right bastard.
-Nagging away like an auld wan.
+Going, going, but never gone, nagging away like an auld wan.

 What the fuck does he want?